primusorion/ECF_Project/README.md

 - **Alert System**: Automated notifications for detected anomalies and predicted failures
 - **Interactive Dashboard**: Real-time visualization of equipment health and predictions
 - **Data Generation**: Synthetic sensor data generator for testing and development
+- **🐳 Docker Support**: Fully containerized with images available on Docker Hub for easy deployment

 ## 🏗️ Architecture